 reactive or spontaneous.

-- Disorganization or inability to complete tasks: You may be
+- Disorganization or inability to complete tasks: She may be

 disorganized at work, home, or school.
-You frequently do not
+He frequently does not

-complete tasks or you switch from one task to another.
+complete tasks or switches from one task to another.

-- Short temper with short-lived explosive outbursts: You may lose
+- Short temper with short-lived explosive outbursts: A person may lose

 control for short times or be easily provoked to anger or constantly

-irritable, and these problems may interfere with your personal
+irritable, and these problems may interfere with personal

 - Impulsivity: Impulsiveness may be minor (for example, talking